aubble/goTunneLS/README.md

 ## Description

 TLS wrapper in go!
 Wrap existing connections in TLS to bypass annoying DPI (deep packet filtering) from blocking your ssh connection or just protect insecure connections.
+Go 1.5 only so make sure you have it installed and configured correctly.

 ## Install

 	go get -u github.com/aubble/goTunneLS

+Will install it into $GOPATH/bin.
 Make sure your $GOPATH/bin is in your $PATH.

-Now you should be able to launch it with just
+If so you should be able to launch it as

 	goTunneLS